Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 As you probably already learned a chain specification is a configuration file that defines the parameters and initial settings for a blockchain network.

-It serves as a blueprint for launching and running a new blockchain, providing essential information to set up the network's behavior, consensus mechanisms, economic policies, etc etc.
+It serves as a blueprint for launching and running a new blockchain node, providing essential information to set up the network;

-Our Substrate nodes can produce what is called a Chain spec which Light client
+Our Substrate nodes can produce what is called a Chain spec which Smoldot then uses in order to spin up a light client node based on that chain-spec;
+(Show the chainspec on screen)

 ---v